medovina/MarioAI/README.md

 ## Building the game

 This version of MarioAI is compatible with Java 11 and probably older Java versions as well.
-It includes Gradle build files, as well as .project files for Eclipse.
-You should easily be able to load it into Eclipse, Visual Studio Code, or other modern Java IDEs.
+It includes .project files for Eclipse.
+You should easily be able to load it into Eclipse, IntelliJ, or Visual Studio Code, all of which understand the Eclipse .project file format.

 ## Playing the game